felilo/SUICoordinator/README.md

   </tbody>
 </table>
 <br>

-**Key Steps:**
-1.  **Instantiate Target Coordinator**: Create an instance of the coordinator you want to present (e.g., `MainTabCoordinator`).
-2.  **`forcePresentation`**: Call this on the instantiated coordinator, passing your app's current root/main coordinator.
-This makes the target coordinator active.
-3.  **Set State (if needed)**: For a `TabCoordinator`, update `currentPage` to the desired tab.
-4.  **Get Child Coordinator**: Use `getCoordinatorSelected()` if navigating within a tab.
-5.  **Navigate in Child**: Call relevant navigation methods on the child coordinator.

-This approach ensures that the navigation hierarchy is correctly established before attempting to navigate to the final destination screen.
 _____

 ## Contributing

 Contributions to the SUICoordinator library are welcome!
 To contribute, simply fork this repository and make your changes in a new branch.
 When your changes are ready, submit a pull request to this repository for review.